Macrometacorp/docs/docs/cep/tutorials/filtering-data.md

 ## Handling attributes with `null` values

-To understand this section, you can reuse the `TemperatureApp` stream application that you created in the [Filtering data based on conditions](##filtering-data-based-on-conditions).
+To understand this section, you can reuse the `TemperatureApp` stream worker that you created in the [Filtering data based on conditions](##filtering-data-based-on-conditions).

 Assume that some events arrive with null values for the `roomNo` attribute, and you want to assign the value `unknown` in such scenarios.

 To do this, follow the procedure below:

-1. Start adding a new query to the `TemperatureApp` stream application.
+1. Start adding a new query to the `TemperatureApp` stream worker.
 You can name it `AddingMissingValues` as follows.

     ```sql
     @info(name = 'AddingMissingValues')